iribelousova/PythonConnectorEuromod/docs/autoapi/euromod/container/index.rst

    .. py:method:: find(key, pattern, return_children=False, case_insentive=True)

-      Search for object attributes by pattern.
+      Find objects that match pattern.

-      :param key: Name of the attribute or the attribute of a child element that you want to look for.
-                  One can search child elements by using the dot-notation.
+      :param key: Name of the attribute or the attribute of a child element that you want to look for One can search child elements by using the dot-notation.
                   E.g.: mod["BE"]["BE_2023"].policies.find("functions.name","BenCalc")
       :type key: :obj:`str`
-      :param pattern: Pattern that you want to match.
+      :param pattern: pattern that you want to match.
       :type pattern: :obj:`str`
-      :param return_children: When True, the return type will be a :obj:`Container` containing elements of the type for which the find method was used
+      :param return_children: When True, the return type will be a Container containing elements of the type for which the find method was used
-                              When False, the return type will be a :obj:`Container` of the elements of the deepest level specified by the pattern key-word.
+                              When False, the return type will be a Container of the elements of the deepest level specified by the pattern key-word.
                               E.g.: mod["BE"]["BE_2023"].policies.find("function)
-                              The default is :obj:`False`.
+                              The default is False.
-      :type return_children: :obj:`bool`, optional
+      :type return_children: bool, optional
-      :param case_insentive: When false, perform case-insensitive matching.
-The default is :obj:`True`.
+      :param case_insentive: DESCRIPTION.
+The default is True.
       :type case_insentive: :obj:`bool`, optional

-      :returns: A container of objects that matched the pattern.
+      :returns: An object that matches the pattern.
+      :rtype: Container

+   .. py:method:: items()

+      Get items of the :class:`Container`.

+      :returns: Object items.
+      :rtype: :obj:`Container.items`

+   .. py:method:: keys()

+      Get keys of the :class:`Container`.

+      :returns: Names of the attribute or the attribute of a child element.
+      :rtype: :obj:`Container.keys`

+   .. py:method:: values()

+      Get values of the :class:`Container`.

+      :returns: Value of the object attribute.
-      :rtype: container.Container
+      :rtype: :obj:`Container.values`